Lausitzer high alpine route

 The Lausitzer high alpine route is one of the oldest high alpine routes in South Tyrol.

-It was built in 1903 and leads wanderers through the marvelous mountain-world of the most Northern Tauferer Ahrntal Valley at the feets of the mighty glaciers Mt.
+It was built in 1903 and leads wanderers through the marvellous mountain-world of the most Northern Tauferer Ahrntal Valley at the feets of the mighty glaciers Mt.
 Dreiherrenspitze, Mt.
 Rötspitze and Mt.
 Löffler.

 The walking distance is about 6 hours, so the Lausitzer High Alpine Route can be considered as medium difficult.
 So, if you have good condition you surely will enjoy the tour and the amazing panoramas.